adityash23/mrt-pim/README.md

 #### Application credentials
 This application will use email based authentication.
 You can generate google credentials for development:

+>Make sure you have 2 factor authentication enabled

 - Step 1: Navigate to your google account ([https://myaccount.google.com/](https://myaccount.google.com/))
 - Step 2: Click on security
 - Step 3: Click on 2 step verification